-Firstly, your spouse must be less than 55 years old, or if aged between 55 to 64 years, not retired.
+Firstly, your spouse must be less than the preservation age (for most people, this is 55 years old), or if aged between 55 to 64 years, not retired.
 If your spouse is 65 years old or older, you are not eligible to ‘contribution split’.
 There is no test on your age.

 The contributions that can be split are your ‘concessional contributions’ – contributions made by your employer, salary sacrifice contributions or if self employed, personal contributions where you are eligible to claim a tax deduction.
 You are eligible to split up to the lesser of:

 - 85% of your concessional contributions; and

 - Your concessional contributions cap for that financial year.

 For example, if your spouse is aged 54 years and your concessional contributions during a financial year are $30,000, you could “split/transfer” up to $25,500 to your spouse’s superannuation account.

 Applications to split contributions should be retained by the trustees (that is, as part of the fund’s records).

 As a trustee, you can generally accept personal and employer contributions in the form of an asset other than cash – the ‘in specie’ contribution.
 For example, your employer could make the contribution in shares or in options.
 If you accept ‘in specie’ contributions, you need to be extremely careful in relation the ‘related party rules’ – the fund can’t breach the acquisition of assets from related party rules.

 Contributions made following the disposal of qualifying small business assets are exempt from your non-concessional contribution cap, up to a lifetime limit of $1.395 million.
 This limit is for the 2015/16 financial year, and is indexed annually.
 Only contributions arising from certain capital gains can be excluded from the non-concessional contributions cap.
 These contributions are: